 Furthermore, glass can undergo unlimited cycles of repeated use and recycling.
 It does so without losing its initial quality.
 But plastic fails in that regard.
 Unless you add new material, the quality of plastic diminishes following every recycle.
 Plastic pollution in the environment is another tacky issue.

-The use of hand sanitizers should be in tandem with soap and water.
-Hand sanitizers produced for sale should state this fact.
-This guideline should appear on the product packaging and/or labeling.
+The use of hand sanitisers should be in tandem with soap and water.
+Hand sanitisers produced for sale should state this fact.
+This guideline should appear on the product packaging and/or labelling.

 The needed materials are as follows: